kbutev/NotABadPlayer-Android/README.md

 * Always single process app, if you open it from another Android app it opens a new window instead of adding an activity to the stack of the caller app

+* Simple lifecycle for the components of the app: for activities/fragments, onCreate() is never called twice; AudioPlayer and the AudioInfo (the cache for the media library) are initialized once

-* Supports one orientation only: portrait, onCreate is almost never called twice
+* Supports one orientation only: portrait

 # Features